The following abbreviations and acronyms used in this disclosure statement are defined below:

 The Company is exposed to risk of loss resulting from the nonpayment and/or nonperformance by the Company’s customers and counterparties.

-If the Company’s customers or counterparties experience financial difficulties, the Company could experience difficulty in collecting receivables.
+If the Company’s customers or counterparties experience financial difficulties, which has occurred and may recur in the future, the Company could experience difficulty in collecting receivables.
 Nonpayment and/or nonperformance by the Company’s customers and counterparties, particularly customers and counterparties of the Company’s pipeline, construction materials and contracting and construction services businesses for large construction projects, could have a negative impact on the Company’s results of operations and cash flows.
 The Company could also have indirect credit risk from participating in energy markets such as MISO in which credit losses are socialized to all participants.

 Changes in tax law may negatively affect the Company’s business.